apnadkarni/blt/doc/comboframe.rst

 *pathName*'s parent must exist.

 The *comboframe* embeds a Tk widget that must be a child of the *comboframe* widget.
-Typically this is a Tk frame that the user populates with other widgets.
-The normal size of the *comboframe* is the requested size of the embedded widget.
+Typically this is a Tk frame that is populated with other widgets.
+The normal size of the *comboframe* is the requested size of the child widget.
 You can override this size by specifying the maximum and minimum width and height of the *comboframe* window using the **-width** and **-height** widget options.